guenbr/Brawlhalla-AI/README.md

 - **CNN + API Input** — raw screen frames processed through a convolutional network, concatenated with the 8-value API vector ([`src/run/cnn_api_input/`](src/run/cnn_api_input/))

 ---

-## Stretch Goals

-- **Character-specific models** — each character has a unique playstyle that may warrant its own trained agent
-- **Self-play** — two agents competing against each other on one local device
-- **Online ranked play** — deploy an agent into live PvP and benchmark it against real players vs. CPU players

----
 # Training Locally

 ## Prerequisites